-- 1/3 cup cream cheese, sour cream, or heavy cream
+- 1/3 cup cream cheese, sour cream, heavy cream, or full-fat coconut milk or cream

 - Freshly ground black pepper and sea salt, to taste

-- Gluten-free pasta, cooked (I used 6 oz. (half box) uncooked Jovial's brown rice Caserecce/Spirals in photo below) or cooked rice (above)
+- Gluten-free pasta, cooked (I used 6 oz. (half box) uncooked Jovial's brown rice Caserecce/Spirals in photo below), egg-free pasta, or cooked rice (above)